Table of Contents

 New call-to-action

-1. The IRS classifies infrequent benefits of minimum value as de minimis.
-These benefits include things like a company t-shirt, occasional donuts or flowers to celebrate a work anniversary and they are not considered taxable income to employees.
+The IRS classifies infrequent benefits of minimum value as de minimis.
+These benefits include things like a company t-shirt, occasional donuts or flowers to celebrate a work anniversary.
+They are not considered taxable income to employees.

-2. However, no benefit that is ongoing (like a gym membership) qualifies as a de minimis benefit, and one ruling determined that benefits that exceed $100 in value are never considered de minimis either.
+An ongoing benefit, however, (like a gym membership) does not qualify as a de minimis benefit.
+One ruling determined that benefits exceeding $100 in value are never considered de minimis, either.

-3. Employers choosing to offer paid, or partially paid gym memberships, can do so and are likely to see benefits themselves for doing so, but they must add the dollar value of that membership to their employees' taxable income.
+Employers choosing to offer paid or partially paid gym memberships, are likely to reap employee goodwill benefits for doing so, but they must add the dollar value of such memberships to their employees’ taxable income.

-4. These benefits are subject to federal income tax, Social Security tax, Medicare tax, and state income tax, so both the employer and employees must pay their portion of tax on the income.
+Employer-paid gym memberships are subject to federal income tax, Social Security tax, Medicare tax and state income tax, so both employers and employees must pay their portions of these taxes.

 The Axcet HR Solutions Advantage